barryclark/jekyll-now/README.md

 [Open an Issue](https://github.com/barryclark/jekyll-now/issues/new) and let's chat!

+## Get my new themes

+If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://getresponse.com).
+I'm currently working on a hacker portfolio site theme.

 ## Other forkable themes

 You can use the [Quick Start](https://github.com/barryclark/jekyll-now#quick-start) workflow with other themes that are set up to be forked too!
 Here's a list of my favorites: